adetaylor/codeclub-python/exercises/Py06-ChatRoom/docs/student-handout.md

-Py03 – Chat Room
+Py06 – Chat Room
 ============

 Introduction
 ------------
 This isn't a game!
+But it's nearly as good.
 You're going to create a chat room to talk to your classmates across the computer network.

 Step 1: Create classes for the chat room, messages, and participants
 -------------------------------------